ygivenx/ml101/docs/autoai/data-refinery.md

     [![Add Asset to DR Flow](../images/dr/dr-flow-add-asset.png)](../images/dr/dr-flow-add-asset.png)

 * The first thing we want to do is create a merged dataset.
-Start by joining the incident data with information about the incident SLA.
-Click the `Operation` button on the top left and then scroll down and select the `Join` operation.
+Start by joining the incident data with information about incident SLA.
+Click the `Operation +` button on the top left and then scroll down and select the `Join` operation.

     [![Join operation](../images/dr/dr-flow-join-operation.png)](../images/dr/dr-flow-join-operation.png)